Your Office Refrigerator – Naughty or Nice?

 - Email consistent reminders to check the fridge to help reduce the chances of food spoiling and exposing other foods to harmful bacteria.
 Otherwise, take turns on Fridays throwing out perishable items.

 - If food looks or smells funny, or if you can see mold forming, discard the item immediately.

 - Wipe up spills immediately with hot soapy water.

 - Place an open box of baking soda in the back of the refrigerator.
 Replace the box every three months.

 - Wash hands with hot soap and water before using the refrigerator, especially if employees type on keyboards or answer phones throughout the day.
 Providing sanitary wipes also helps prevent the spread of germs on the refrigerator door handle and drawers.

 If left unchecked, an office refrigerator quickly can become a breeding ground for germs.
 Some companies choose to hire a service that will clean the fridge routinely.
 Office Pride will clean your refrigerator as often as you request.
 We want your team to stay healthy and productive.

 Office Pride can take care of any commercial cleaning services needed during the holiday season or any time of year that you need help.
-As you prepare for this special time of year, or as you factor commercial cleaning into your budget for next year, Call Office Pride of Rancho Cucamonga-San Bernardino at (909) 376-9407, to receive a free, no-obligation quote.
+As you prepare for this special time of year, or as you factor commercial cleaning into your budget for next year, call an Office Pride near you to receive a free, no-obligation quote.